This is a homemade amplifier that's powered by a 9 volt battery,

-battery, has an on-off switch and an audio tapered potentiometer
+has an on-off switch and an audio tapered volume knob (potentiometer)

 the video below to hear it in